ctjacobs/pyqso/docs/source/preferences.rst

 path of the radio device connected to the user's computer can be specified in the ``Hamlib`` tab of the preferences dialog.
-Upon adding a new record to the log, PyQSO will use Hamlib to retrieve the current frequency that the radio device is set to and automatically fill in the Frequency field.
+Upon adding a new record to the log, PyQSO will use Hamlib to retrieve the current frequency and mode that the radio device is set to and automatically fill in the Frequency and Mode fields.